 History of St Francis NS

-St. Francis National School was established in September 2007 with two teachers and 20 pupils on the roll.
+St. Francis National School was established in September 2007 with two teachers (Oreena Lawless, Principal and Elaine O’Rourke, Deputy Principal) and 20 pupils on the roll.
 It was intended to serve the developing end of Blackrock as the existing Parish School was running at capacity with no further room for expansion.
 The school was established as a Catholic school following consultation with the local community.

 Until June 2013 it occupied five prefabs – four classrooms and an office/staffroom on the site of the Community Centre.
 Work commenced in February 2013 on our permanent building on the Rock Road and we moved in at the end of August 2013.

-As of September 2018 there are 9 mainstream classes and 260 children on our roll, including special needs and children from many different cultural backgrounds and nationalities.
-We have nine full time class teachers.
-They are supported by a full time Resource teacher (also our Deputy Principal), two full time Learning Support teachers, and three Special Needs Assistants.
-We have a full time Secretary, a part time caretaker and a groundsman.
+As of March 2021 there are 12 mainstream classes and 339 children on our roll, including special needs and children from many different cultural backgrounds and nationalities.
+We have thirteen class teachers: who are supported by a Special Education Team, of four teachers, and four Special Needs Assistants (SNAs).
+We have a full time School Secretary, two part time cleaners/Covid sanitizers, a part time caretaker, and part time maintenance man / groundsman.

 We shall be opening an ASD class in August 2021.
 Plans are underway for an 8 classroom extension to the existing school building.